 I thankfully acknowledge the financial supports of National and International organizations such as Ministry of Science and Information & Communication Technology, Ministry of Health and Family Welfare, Government of Bangladesh, Bangladesh University Grants Commission (UGC), IFS, IPICS and UNESCO which made the NITUB viable.

-I end this message with a sad note to say that we all gratefully remember the advice and guidance of NITUB's Founder-President Prof. M. Shamsul Huq who passed away in 2006.
+I end this message with a sad note to say that we all gratefully remember the advice and guidance of NITUB's Founder-President Prof. M. Shamsul Huq who passed away in 2006 and also for active support of Dr. M. Eusuf, Founder Executive Committee member, who passed away in 2015.
 May the almighty rest his soul in peace.

 I wish that NITUB can contribute more in the days to come.